-While the VFT could be conducted as a guided tour with an instructor leading the class through the field trip in a lecture format (this would probably take less time), the simplicity of the format and opportunities for deeper learning are greater if students are allowed to guide themselves (1-2 hours).
-Like many good-in-person field trips, the Google Earth Web project format strikes an excellent effective balance between purpose-driven stops with targeted learning goals and opportunities for learning through exploration.
-While the particular vantages, text, images, and videos are presented in a structured format to deliberately guide a student, at any point a student can break the script by zooming in, rotating their view, walking a trail, or even searching for additional photospheres.
-Afterwards, the Table of Contents allows the students to readily rejoin the tour.
-It is a simple matter of continuing where they left off in the Table of Contents.
+While the VFT could be conducted as a guided tour with an instructor leading the class through the field trip in a lecture format (this would probably take less time), the simplicity of the format and opportunities for deeper learning are greater if students are allowed to guide themselves (1-2 h).
+Like many in-person field trips, the Google Earth Web project format strikes an effective balance between purposedriven stops with targeted learning goals and opportunities for learning through exploration.
+While the particular vantages, text, images, and videos are presented in a structured format to deliberately guide a student, a student can, at any point, break the script by magnifying or rotating their view, walking a trail, or even searching for additional photospheres.
+Afterwards, the table of contents allows the students to readily rejoin the tour.
 The mixture of medias and vantages allows for a particularly dynamic and engaging format.
-Peer reviewers, students, and general public viewers all praised the VFT format.
-Creating a VFT using Google Earth Web Creation Tools is intuitive and easily taught; students could create their own VFT as an alternative to an oral slide-based presentation (e.g. Senger et al., 2021).
+Peer reviewers, students, and general public viewers have all praised the VFT format.
+Creating a VFT using Google Earth Web Creation Tools is intuitive and easily taught; students could create their own VFT as an alternative to an oral, slide-based presentation (e.g., Senger et al., 2021).

-2.2 El Capitan Cross-Cutting Relationships Exercise
+2.2 El Capitan cross-cutting relationships exercise

-Part II of the module activity leverages the novel Geologic Map of the Southeast Face of El Capitan (Putnam et al., 2014; 2015) as an advanced real-world relative dating exercise.
-El Capitan is one of the most famous landmarks in Yosemite, an imposing, nearly kilometer-high vertical-walled monolith of exposed intrusive rock steeped in the history of rock climbing.
-With the help of rock climbers and gigapixel photographs, geologists mapped intrusive units with 8 different chemical compositions projected onto a vertical plane with great detail and precision (10 cm accuracy for most contacts).
-While some of the units may be time-transgressive (e.g. multiple generations of pegmatite dikes) or coeval (overlapping geochronologic ages and gradational contacts), relationships are consistent enough that students can screenshot a particular region of the map and interpret the relationships to sort the 8 units from oldest to youngest (Figure 4).
-An instructor only solution file is available through the SERC website provided with verified instructor credentials.
+Part II of the activity leverages the novel geologic map of the southeastern face of El Capitan (Putnam et al., 2014, 2015) as an advanced, real-world relative dating exercise.
+El Capitan is one of the most famous landmarks in Yosemite; it is an imposing, nearly kilometer-high vertical-walled monolith of exposed intrusive rock steeped in the history of rock climbing.
+With the help of rock climbers and gigapixel photographs, geologists have mapped intrusive units with eight different chemical compositions projected onto a vertical plane with great detail and precision (10 cm accuracy for most contacts).
+While some of the units may be time-transgressive (e.g., multiple generations of pegmatite dikes) or coeval (overlapping geochronologic ages and gradational contacts), the relationships are consistent enough that students can screenshot a particular region of the map and interpret the relationships to sort the eight units from oldest to youngest (Fig. 4).
+A solution file is available through the SERC website with verified instructor credentials.

 With author permission, a version of the geologic map (Putnam et al., 2014) was edited to remove details such as the geologic summary, correlation of mapped units, and geochronology so that students could focus on the mapped relationships.
 An El Capitan stop on the VFT provides the necessary background that students need to understand the basics of this geologic puzzle exercise.
-The concepts of cross-cutting relationships, gradational contacts, included fragments, and magma mixing are introduced, using relatable examples where possible (a cracked phone screen for cross-cutting relationships) and students are provided an embedded link to download the modified map.
-Because students could search for the geologic map and companion journal article, this exercise works best as an in-session
+The concepts of cross-cutting relationships, gradational contacts, included fragments, and magma mixing are introduced, using relatable examples where possible (e.g., a cracked phone screen for cross-cutting relationships), and students are provided with an embedded link to download the modified map.
+Because students could search for the geologic map and companion journal article, this exercise works best as an in-session group exercise with lenient grading.
+Emphasis should be placed more on the locations the students decide on, to make screenshots to highlight the least ambiguous relationships, and their explanations provided.

-- group exercise with lenient grading.
-Emphasis should be placed more on the locations the students decide to - screengrab to highlight the least ambiguous relationships and their explanations provided. - 174 Many cross-cutting relationship exercises given to students may involve sorting the timing of layered units, - 175 unconformities, folds, faults, and dikes.
-This El Capitan exercise is made more challenging by focusing on eight - intrusive units with limited spatial layering and real world relationships of varying ambiguity.
+Many cross-cutting relationship exercises given to students may involve sorting the timing of layered units, unconformities, folds, faults, and dikes.
+This El Capitan exercise is made more challenging by focusing on eight intrusive units with limited spatial layering and real-world relationships of varying ambiguity.

-2.3 Geomorphic Mapping of Yosemite Valley Exercise
+2.3 Geomorphic mapping of Yosemite Valley exercise